SvenskaSpel/locust-swarm/README.md

 ```

 Swarm uses SSH to launch remote processes and SSH tunnels for communication, so you should ensure you can access the workers over ssh.

+## Other requirements

+Servers must be running bash v4.3 or later.

 ## Detailed help